GianFac/SC4PS2526/Homework-02/HW_2.md

 # Homework 2

-This folder contains two C programs that compute the vector operation:
+The program computes the vector sum:

 $$
 \vec{d} = a \vec{x} + \vec{y}
 $$

-The programs allow the user to specify:
+When running the program you need to input:
 - The size $ N $ of the vectors $ \vec{x} $ and $ \vec{y} $
-- The scalar value $ a $
+- The scalar $ a $
-- The value assigned to all elements of $ \vec{x} $ and $ \vec{y} $
+- The value of all the equal elements of $ \vec{x} $ and $ \vec{y} $

-Both implementations also verify that the elements of the vector $ \vec{d} $ matches the expected value.

----

-### Files:

- `vector_sum_static.c`
-- Uses static memory allocation (stack-based arrays)
-- Produce a segmentation fault error when $ N $ is large, due to stack size limitations

- `vector_sum_dynamic.c`
-- Uses dynamic memory allocation (heap-based arrays)
-- Supports much larger values of $ N $, limited only by available system memory
+The program allocates the memory dynamically to handle vectors of large size N.

+The programs tests each elements of the computed vector sum against the exepcted value computed only once as a double.